Program activities, schedules and personnel may change due to local circumstances.

 After an early breakfast at Casa Particular we will depart to Camagüey, a UNESCO World Heritage Site.
 The third largest town in Cuba, with a peculiar labyrinthine layout which harbor squares with formidable baroque churches.
 We will discover this fascinating urban section of the town by horse-drawn carriages.

 Overnight: Santiago de Cuba

 Breakfast at Casa Particular.
 We will depart to the warm town of Santiago de Cuba.
 In this bustling city we will find the richest cultural mix and historical background with an enormous influence of Haití or Jamaica.
-After check-in at Casas particulares, we will enjoy a visit to the San Pedro de la Roca del Morro Castle, declared World Heritage by UNESCO in 1997 and originally built to defend the city against pirate attacks.
-We will finish the visit with an expert-led tour around this fortress and the impressive views that can be enjoyed from the upper terrace where you can see part of the east coast and Sierra Maestra at the back.
+After check-in at Casas particulares, we will enjoy a visit to the San Pedro de la Roca del Morro Castle, declared UNESCO World Heritage Site in 1997 and originally built to defend the city against pirate attacks.
+We will finish the visit with an expert-led tour around this fortress and the impressive views that can be enjoyed from the upper terrace where you can see part of the east coast and Sierra Maestra, mountain range where the highest elevation of the whole island (Pico Turquino) is located at the back.
 At the same place, we will enjoy a delicious set menu at a local restaurant.

 Overnight: Santiago de Cuba

 Breakfast at Casa Particular.
 Santiago de Cuba town was founded by Diego Velázquez de Cuéllar in 1514.
 For a short period of time it was the center of copper of mining and point of arrival of slaves.
 On this walking tour, we will visit the oldest home built in Santiago de Cuba, which was in fact Diego Velázquez’s house, today a museum where we will discover the Andalusian style and other decorative elements from the XVI century.